 Developing skills on the one hand, and driving engagement on the other, coaching is a major motor of learning across organisations.

-However, despite the obvious benefits, feedback and coaching conversations are still rare in organisations today.
+Despite the obvious benefits, feedback and coaching conversations are still rare in organisations today.
 Coaching is often not part of what managers are formally expected to do, and many managers do not see it as an important part of their role.

-But fixing the problem is not just a matter of convincing managers to make more time for coaching conversations.
 Where those conversations occur, they need to be conducted in the right way.
 On this blog I’ve identified two approaches to coaching which may be a useful starting point for reflection: the judge and the facilitator.

 How to coach – option A: the judge